 Medium saucepan full of broth and cut vegetables on a gas stovetop

 While the soup is cooking, prepare the rice according to the directions.
-I like to use my rice steamer for this so I can let that work while I prep the rest of the meal.
+I like to use my rice cooker for this so I can let that work while I prep the rest of the meal.

 Large skillet with bite-sized chicken sauteing in butter on a gas stovetop